jRDel/CS446/README.txt

-This directory contains the code for CS446, or Principles of Operating Systems
+This directory contains the code for CS446, or Principles of Operating Systems.